NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

    Concept of global sensitivity analysis

 Sobol indices are widely used variance-based global sensitivity measures.
 It has two types: main effect and total effect sensitivity indices.
-The **main effect index** quantifies the fraction of variance in QoI that can be attributed to specific input random variable(s) but without considering interactive effect with other input variables.
+The **main effect index** finds the fraction of variance in QoI that can be attributed to specific input random variable(s) but without considering interactive effect with other input variables.
 The **total effect index**, on the other hand, additionally takes the interactions into account.

 Given the output of model :math:`y=g(\boldsymbol{x})` and input random variables :math:`\boldsymbol{x}=\{x_1,x_2, \cdots ,x_d\}`, the first-order main and total effect indices of each input variable is defined as